 Duration of Response (DOR)

-Defined as the time from earliest date of disease response (CR or PR) until earliest date of disease progression, based on investigator assessment per RECIST v1.1, or death from any cause if occurring sooner than progression.
+DOR was defined as the time from earliest date of disease response (CR or PR) until the earliest date of disease progression, based on investigator assessment per RECIST v1.1, or death from any cause if occurring sooner than progression.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.